Adiksuu/Adiksuu/README.md

 <a href="https://www.behance.net/ad1ks" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/behance.svg" alt="ad1ks" height="30" width="40" /></a>
 </p>

+### MY PERSONAL WEBSITE
+✦ If you want to check my website where you can find more information about me and my work then take a [look here](https://codeadiksuuweb.ml)

 ###  OFFICIAL DISCORD SERVER:
 ✦ On this discord you will find the latest information about my work.